ad-freiburg/octi-eval/README.md

 This repo contains test line graphs for several test network.
 The Makefile is intended to evaluate octi on all of these datasets, using various methods, and write the results into .tex tables.
 It also produces PDF versions of these tables for debugging and quick checking.

+**IMPORTANT:** To evaluate the ILPs against the `gurobi` solver, a gurobi license file must be present on your system at the location specified in the environment variable `GRB_LICENSE_FILE`.
+If you use the Docker container (see below), the file must be placed at `/output/gurobi.lic`.

 ## Usage

 The following targets are provided: